Probably you have seen this graph quite many times, but we would like to include it here, once again.

 For our purposes, the term “customer satisfaction” is rather broad and has several aspects.
-All of them together define what customer satisfaction truly is and are able to propose the methods to improve customer service in your business by using bots.
+All of them together define what customer satisfaction truly is and are able to propose the methods to improve customer service in your business by using chatbots.

 Use of customer’s time

 If you have ever phoned a call-center, then you might have noticed that you won’t be connected to an agent immediately.